-- Celeste is a small to medium-size brown or purple fig that grows on a fairly large tree.
+- Celeste- Celeste is a small to medium sized brown or purple fig that grows on a fairly large tree.
 It produces dessert quality fruit that ripens earlier than most other figs.

-- Alma figs aren’t much to look at but the fruit has excellent, rich flavor.
+- Alma figs- These aren't much to look at but the fruit has excellent, rich flavor.
 It ripens late in the season.

-- Brown Turkey produces a crop of large, tasty figs over a long season.
+- Brown Turkey- Brown Turkey produces a crop of large, tasty figs over a long season.
 The fruit has attractive flesh and few seeds.